SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A local merchant built this Queen Anne Victorian in 1886.
 Several people in the family lived here through the years.
 They gifted it to the San Francisco Architectural Heritage organization in 1972.

 This organization fixed it up for guests.
 They still own the house and do quite a bit to maintain its beauty.
 They also left the furniture that the family collected over their almost 100-year history in the house.

 As you walk through it, you will learn about the family, their history and quite a bit about San Francisco's historic Victorians.
 It's the perfect tour for history buffs.

 This street also offers several great restaurants for lunch.
-My favorites include Harry's Bar (burgers and pub food), Dino's Pizza and Troya (Turkish and Mediterranean Cuisines, also great for vegetarians.)
+My favorites include Harry's Bar (burgers and pub food), La Mediterranee and Troya (Turkish and Mediterranean Cuisines, also great for vegetarians.)

 Once you finish shopping, head further into the neighborhood to Alta Vista Park.
 This neighborhood park offers amazing views of downtown San Francisco and other popular neighborhoods.